-Galeblazers is a steampunk science-fantasy setting for groups of adventurers who dare to take to the skies in search of a better life.
-It takes place on a fragile and chaotic planet where sky islands fly atop the clouds, getting pulled southwards by a great storm, at the center of which lies a black abyss.
+Galeblazers is a steampunk science-fantasy setting about adventurers who brave the turbulent skies of a fragile and chaotic planet.
+On Gahla, nothing is permanent, and nothing stays in place for long.
+Flying islands careen through the vast sky, pulled southwards by a great storm, at the center of which lies a black abyss.
 Always to the south is certain doom, and to the north, an impenetrable wall of mist from which no one has ever returned.

-Galeblazers is about narrow escapes, frantic evacuations, and harrowing journeys.
-You'll face explosive ayrship battles, fierce storms, vengeful flora, strange beasts, and stranger folk.
-Whether they find themselves in the shipwreck city of Brokenbow on the lip of the abyssal crater, in the politically treacherous Clearskies, or far away in the monster-infested Karthinian Wilds, forces will conspire to keep characters on their feet, and on the move.
+Galeblazers is about epic pilgrimages, narrow escapes, frantic rescues, and explosive ayrship battles amidst fierce storms.
+Whether players find themselves in the shipwreck city of Brokenbow on the lip of the abyssal crater, in the politically treacherous atoll kingdoms of the Thambrian Crowns, or far to the north in the Karthinian Drakkenwyld, forces will conspire to keep characters on their guard, and on the move.

-You'll make ingenious discoveries and uncover ruthless conspiracies.
-You'll have to keep to the shadows and the mists, fly the uncharted gales, court dangerous allies in shady hideouts, and investigate ecological anomalies.
-And when the moment calls, you'll step up to do the work the no one else is brave enough to take on.
+Characters will make ingenious discoveries and uncover ruthless conspiracies.
+They'll have to keep to the shadows and the mists, flying the uncharted gales, courting dangerous allies in shady hideouts, and investigating ecological anomalies that threaten to bring their very homelands crashing into the endless sea.

 With the wheels of history constantly turning, nothing is set in stone.
-You'll have the room to write your own stories without worrying about contradicting historical canon, or memorizing NPC names.
-This makes the world easy to jump into for one-shots.
+Who knows how many civilizations have come and gone on Gahla, only to have been swallowed by the Abyss?
+Chronologies of past eras are rare, incomplete, and at times intentionally deceptive.
+Gahla gives players the room to write their own stories without worrying about contradicting historical canon, making the world easy to jump into for one-shots.

 Ongoing campaigns can also turn a focus towards the struggle of cultivating a balanced existence on the ayrlands, in the face of natural dangers and rising tensions among their neighbors.
 Even in times of stability and peace, survival will depend on ensuring that people plan ahead for the increasingly frequent winters, and the clashes of cultures that will slowly come into sharper focus, as everyone swirls closer together.